BayLak-Egypt/simple-toolkit-for-termux/README.md

 ### 📂 How to Add New Tools?
 Simply drop your Python script inside the `library/` folder.
 Ensure it contains a `run()` function, a `DESCRIPTION`, and a `GROUP_ID` to integrate it seamlessly into the toolkit.

+[!CAUTION]
+Important Legal and Educational Disclaimer:
+The following content is provided for educational and awareness purposes only, aimed at raising security awareness and understanding how to protect systems and data.
+The author or developer is completely absolved of any responsibility for any misuse, illegal, or harmful use of this information and tools.
+Using this knowledge in any disruptive or unauthorized activity is solely your own personal responsibility.

 ---

 **Made with ❤️ by BayLak (Egypt <img src="https://github.com/user-attachments/assets/637a365d-98e8-4a47-814c-11965370d212" width="35" height="15" alt="Egypt flag"/>)**